– The Medieval Pass –

 MEDIEVAL CAMP WEEK PASS (entire festival)

-Festival access pass including a place in the historical camp for all eight days.
-A medieval tent area with toilets and water, located near the heart of the festival and central Visby.
+Entry pass for the entire festival including a place in a historical camp, eight days.
+A medieval tent area with toilets and water, adjacent to the festival area and Visby.
+Reserved-seat tickets for individual programme events are purchased separately.
+The pass is personal.
+(2–9 August)

 Bring your own tent and camp equipment.